bcho892/Flappy-Bird-DE0-CV/doc/specs.md

 #### Important Signals

+**Counter** Used to track how long the bird will be travelling up for

 **Ascending**: (_Flag_) Set to 1 if the bird is currently ascending

 **Ball on**: Outputs 1 if the bird sprite is present in the current vsync pixel (x,y).